arsnl/peppy/packages/eslint-config-happy/README.md

 - [`happy-mocha`](https://www.npmjs.com/package/eslint-config-happy-mocha) – Additional configuration for projects that use [Mocha](https://mochajs.org/).
 - [`happy-node`](https://www.npmjs.com/package/eslint-config-happy-node) – Additional configuration for projects that use [Node](https://nodejs.org/).
 - [`happy-react`](https://www.npmjs.com/package/eslint-config-happy-react) – Additional configuration for projects that use [React](https://reactjs.org/).
-- [`happy-typescript`](https://www.npmjs.com/package/eslint-config-happy-typescript) – Additional configuration for projects that use [TypeScript](http://typescriptlang.org/). _Must be put at last._
+- [`happy-typescript`](https://www.npmjs.com/package/eslint-config-happy-typescript) – Additional configurations for projects that use [TypeScript](http://typescriptlang.org/). _Must be put at last._

 ## Usage

-Example of usage for a project that use Cypress, Jest, Ramda, React and Typescript
+Example of usage for a project that use Cypress, Jest, Ramda, React and TypeScript

 ```json
 {